kernie66/homebridge-telldus-too/README.md

 * **At each restart, the plug-in will get the current states of the switches from Telldus, to ensure that Homekit reflects the state that Telldus thinks the switches are in.**
 * **When a switch is commanded from Homekit, there is a mute period of 15 seconds before the plug-in will start to check the states from the Telldus gateway again.
 It is assumed that the automation will be performed using Homekit, but manual and automatic control from the Telldus app is also supported and reflected in Homekit.**
 * **Migrating from [homebridge-telldus][11] to this plug-in is unfortunately a manual job.
 Since the switches are now shown as switches, they are easy to distinguish from the old light switches.
 Both plug-ins can be active at the same time, so use both until everything is migrated.
 Use Controller for Homekit to take a backup of your home before you begin.
-Use Eve to find the automations that uses the old switches and change them to the new switches.**
+Use Eve to find the automations that uses the old switches and change them to the new switches.
+If you use Controller for Homekit, it might be possible to restore the lights if you set `lightbulb` to `true`, but this is untested.**
 * **Use the terminal to check the logs, e.g. `cat /var/lib/homebridge/homebridge.log | grep '[Tt]elldus'`.
 They contain a lot of information at start-up, like checks of the configuration values and lists of the names and IDs of the switches and sensors found.
 Especially useful if the plug-in doesn't behave as expected.**
 * **Use the debug mode to get even more information from the plug-in.
 Or lower the log level to get less information.**